What Types of Injuries and Illnesses are Covered By Workers' Compensation?

 When Work Injuries Occur Outside the Workplace

-Jobs can encompass many different types of tasks and duties, and they can take an employee from a job site to an office to virtually anywhere.
+Jobs can encompass many types of tasks and duties, and they can take an employee from a job site to an office to virtually anywhere.
 Workers’ compensation will cover most job-related injuries, even ones that do not occur at the work site.
-This means that workers can obtain benefits for injuries sustained nearly anywhere in the course of their duties—when traveling for work, on a job site, or even possibly at a work social function.
+This means that what injuries qualify for workers' compensation include those sustained nearly anywhere in the course of their duties—when traveling for work, on a job site, or even possibly at a work social function.
 As long as the employee was taking action to perform a job-related task, it can be covered.

 Exceptions to the Iowa Workers’ Compensation Injury Rules

-There are a few circumstances in which the employer is not obligated to pay an injured employee workers’ compensation benefits, even if the injury occurs at work or is work-related.
+There are a few circumstances regarding what injuries are covered by workers' compensation in which the employer is not obligated to pay an injured employee benefits, even if the injury occurs at work or is work-related.
 These include injuries sustained:

 - Outside of work.